Easy, step by step guide on how to make the best lemon curd filling at home, using organic egg yolks, lemon and sugar.

 - make parfaits with granola and ricotta

-To make your lemon curd thicken nicely without curdling, you must cook it on steam in a double boiler, never on direct flame.
+To make your lemon curd thicken nicely without curdling, you must only use egg yolks, no egg whites and cook it on steam in a double boiler, never on direct flame.

-An easy step by step guide on how to make the best lemon curd at home.
+An easy step by step guide on how to make the best lemon curd filling at home.

 - 5 egg yolks ( large, organic, free range)